Frequently Asked Questions

 A propane fire pit is availalbe at the Hotsprings Escape with Infinity Pool.
 If you like to use this feature, please ensure to bring own propane tank.

-It is $325 plus tax (15%) Plus $30 plus tax a person after two people.
+It is $350 plus tax (15%) Plus $30 plus tax a person after two people.
 Min 3 nights.
-If we can accommodate two nights we apply a 85.00 cleaning fee.
-If booking for 3 nights we waive the cleaning fee charge.
+If we can accommodate two nights we apply a $85.00 cleaning fee.
+If booking for 3 nights we apply $50.00 cleaning fee.

 Answer: cancel before 14 days and receive a full refund, cancel before 7 days 50% refund, 25% before 2 days notice.
 It is also in the contract.